-- gym.
-I think the school was all about teaching weans - 2 a trade that they might pick up when they leave.
-I went - 3 into a woodwork class.
-It was more like a joinery class - 4 as a trade thing and not a school lesson.
-It was - 5 woodwork for me and not the ironworks.
-The man who did - 6 the woodwork was brilliant and he would talk to you and - 7 show you stuff.
-There was also a handyman in the school - 8 with his own unit and he fixed furniture and broken - 9 windows in the home and that was his job.
-I went into - 10 his unit to help him out with the practical stuff.
-We - 11 got on okay.
-I can't remember his name now. - 12 'The guy who had the joinery class was all right, - 13 too, and I passed a Scot Tec module on the subject.
-We - 14 went --' - 15 LADY SMITH: That might be meant to be a SCOTVEC module, but - 16 I think I know what he means. - 17 MR MACAULAY: Yes, SCOTVEC: - 18 'We were expected to go to the gym hall, but - 19 I didn't go to the gym.
-There was a corridor alongside - 20 the back of the gym into a wee room.
-The wee guy who - 21 ran the gym hall was in his 40s, - 22 .
-He - 23 wasn't very nice.
+1 gym.
+I think the school was all about teaching weans 2 a trade that they might pick up when they leave.
+I went into a woodwork class.
+It was more like a joinery class 3 as a trade thing and not a school lesson.
+It was 4 5 woodwork for me and not the ironworks.
+The man who did the woodwork was brilliant and he would talk to you and 6 7 show you stuff.
+There was also a handyman in the school 8 with his own unit and he fixed furniture and broken windows in the home and that was his job.
+I went into 9 his unit to help him out with the practical stuff.
+We 10 11 got on okay.
+I can't remember his name now.
+12 'The guy who had the joinery class was all right, too, and I passed a Scot Tec module on the subject.
+We 13 14 went --' 15 LADY SMITH: That might be meant to be a SCOTVEC module, but I think I know what he means.
+16 17 MR MACAULAY: Yes, SCOTVEC: 'We were expected to go to the gym hall, but 18 I didn't go to the gym.
+There was a corridor alongside 19 20 the back of the gym into a wee room.
+The wee guy who ran the gym hall was in his 40s, 21 22 He wasn't very nice.
 I don't know his name.
-He would walk - 24 along the corridor to the wee room and he wanted us to - 25 watch films.
-I asked him for physical activity to do in
+He would walk 23 24 along the corridor to the wee room and he wanted us to watch films.
+I asked him for physical activity to do in 25 class and he laughed and he headbutted me in response.
+I wasn't even cheeky.
+I didn't do anything wrong.
+I didn't go back to the gym and stayed away.

-- 1 class and he laughed and he headbutted me in response. - 2 I wasn't even cheeky.
-I didn't do anything wrong. - 3 I didn't go back to the gym and stayed away. - 4 SNR-KMJ was a nasty man.
-In assembly - 5 I used to sit under a table at the back, so they - 6 wouldn't see me.
-SNR-KMJ used to take pocket - 7 money from the boys for things he said they had done. - 8 I challenged him and told him he wasn't allowed to take - 9 people's pocket money, as its part of the budget for - 10 each person.
-He told me I would get no pocket money. - 11 The staff were taking pocket money and there was a wee - 12 pool of money and the staff were spending it on - 13 something else. - 'I avoided classes.
-I would stay away from all of - them apart from woodwork.
-I just helped the handyman. - 16 They had computers and I did a maths course and I got - 17 a SCOTVEC again in maths.
-The problems with the school - 18 was all caused by the staff.
-I used to walk through the - school behind the wall, so I could avoid the staff and - 20 so no one could see me.
-I was avoiding anything - 21 happening.
-The staff were walking about and, if they - 22 saw you, they would grab you.
-I did that for a long - 23 time to avoid classes, as I didn't want to be - 24 assaulted.' - 25 He then provides some more information about the the place.
-I remember we were out in the school van one time into the local town and it was snowing.
-The van was a target for the local boys, who started shouting at us and throwing stones.
-Me and my friend threw
+4 SNR-KMJ was a nasty man.
+In assembly 5 I used to sit under a table at the back, so they wouldn't see me.
+SNR-KMJ 6 used to take pocket money from the boys for things he said they had done.
+7 8 I challenged him and told him he wasn't allowed to take people's pocket money, as its part of the budget for 9 10 each person.
+He told me I would get no pocket money.
+11 The staff were taking pocket money and there was a wee 12 pool of money and the staff were spending it on something else.
+13

+14 'I avoided classes.
+I would stay away from all of them apart from woodwork.
+I just helped the handyman.
+15 16 They had computers and I did a maths course and I got 17 a SCOTVEC again in maths.
+The problems with the school was all caused by the staff.
+I used to walk through the 18 19 school behind the wall, so I could avoid the staff and 20 so no one could see me.
+I was avoiding anything 21 happening.
+The staff were walking about and, if they 22 saw you, they would grab you.
+I did that for a long time to avoid classes, as I didn't want to be 23 24 assaulted.'

+He then provides some more information about the

-- 1 routine, work, chores, Christmas and birthdays. - 2 Then at paragraph 97:
+routine, work, chores, Christmas and birthdays.

+Then at paragraph 97: